Over the years, I have witnessed countless attempts by professionals from all walks of life to change some aspect of their behavior in leading others.

 Following all five of these steps will help anyone sustain both personal and professional behavior change.
 The trick is making sure you do all five steps.
 Leaving out any single step, especially the last one, can dramatically decrease your chance of sustained behavioral change.

 FIVE STEPS FOR PERSONAL DEVELOPMENT

 - Finding the Desire to Change

 To illustrate the power of these steps, let us use the example of someone who wants to improve their health.

 You realize you are not in the physical shape that you think you should be in.

 Now that you are armed with awareness, desire, and new resources and skills, you are prepared to put these tools to work for you.
 The action step is where the rubber meets the road.
-Set reasonable goals that encourage.
-Use the new resources.
-Start making small changes.
+Set reasonable goals that encourage you to keep growing.
+Use the new resources you’ve found.
+Start making small changes where you can.

 Unfortunately, this is the step where change often fizzles out.
-Despite the successful completion of all the other previous steps, this step can begin with a bang and too often end with a whimper.
-People are not able to stick with it.
-They become discouraged.
-They allow old habits to take over.
-The needs of the day soon dominate and little is changed.
+Despite the successful completion of all the other previous steps, this is where people tend to feel discouraged.
+They might allow old habits to take over.
+The needs of the day soon dominate and they discover little has changed.
 Without the last step, Step #5, the likelihood of sustained change is considerably lower.
 The key to SUSTAINED personal change is in the final step.

 No matter how strong-minded we are, there will come a point where we need to build a team that can help us continue.
 Sharing your goal or commitment with a trusted friend, asking him or her to keep you on track, will be the final piece of the formula for personal success.